 What do I do if my dog ate a tampon?

 The consequences of a foreign object like a tampon can be life-threatening, but don’t panic.
-There are lots of chances to intervene and prevent this dangerous progression of events happening.
+There are lots of chances to intervene and prevent this dangerous progression of events from happening.
 It is vital to involve your veterinarian at the earliest opportunity, to ensure you get tailored advice to your situation and get sorted before problems arise.
 The longer this problem is left, the more extreme the consequences are likely to be.

 My dog ate a tampon – what should I do?